 Consider it a garden party where it is okay to bring your laptop, so you can hack and discuss file systems while drinking tea, coffee, soda, beers, water, vodka and eating snacks!
 We typically do a barbecue every day - so bring or buy something to put over the fire.
 If you dont eat meat please note we do not have special kitchenware ... and there might be a single BBQ.
 Some fridge space will be available.

 What is it?

-An open space for the registered people to be more social when hacking on whatever project they want.
+An open space for people to be more social when hacking on whatever project they want.
 I typically work on projects that require more setup and focus than is available during daytime in normal work weeks.
 So my projects often involve setting up a small infrastructure with networking, 10Gbit, firewalls, routing and routers - and then do some experiments.
-I have a wide range of equipment like Juniper SRX, OpenBSD PF, Linux devices, Parallella, Raspberry Pi's, switches, access-points etc. Ask me before you bring something heavy, I might have it already - I even have a physical VT100 if you need that. :-D
+I have a wide range of equipment like Juniper SRX, OpenBSD PF, Linux devices, Parallella, Raspberry Pi's, switches, access-points etc. Ask me before you bring something heavy, I might have it already. :-D